geluso/data-science/README.md

 * **Optional:** For another introduction to linear regression, watch [The Easiest Introduction to Regression Analysis](https://www.youtube.com/watch?v=k_OB1tWX9PM) (14 minutes).
 -->
 **Model Evaluation Resources:**
-* For a recap of some of the key points from today's lesson, watch [Comparing machine learning models in scikit-learn](https://www.youtube.com/watch?v=0pP4EwWJgIU) (27 minutes).
+* For a recap of some of the key points of model evaluation, watch [Comparing machine learning models in scikit-learn](https://www.youtube.com/watch?v=0pP4EwWJgIU) (27 minutes).
 * For another explanation of training error versus testing error, the bias-variance tradeoff, and train/test split (also known as the "validation set approach"), watch Hastie and Tibshirani's video on [estimating prediction error](https://www.youtube.com/watch?v=_2ij6eaaSl0&t=2m34s) (12 minutes, starting at 2:34).
 * Caltech's Learning From Data course includes a fantastic video on [visualizing bias and variance](http://work.caltech.edu/library/081.html) (15 minutes).
 * [Random Test/Train Split is Not Always Enough](http://www.win-vector.com/blog/2015/01/random-testtrain-split-is-not-always-enough/) explains why random train/test split may not be a suitable model evaluation procedure if your data has a significant time element.